History of the Staten Island Railway: Opening of the North Shore and South Beach Branches

 On January 16, 1886, constructing engineers for the SIRTR said that if weather continued to be good, trains on the East Shore Branch from Clifton and North Shore Branch trains from Elm Park would be able to run to St. George Terminal by February 1.

 The North Shore Branch was completed in 1885 and opened for service on February 23, 1886, with trains terminating at Elm Park.
 Travel times between Manhattan and Elm Park were reduced from 90 minutes with the old ferry system to 39 minutes.
 On March 7, 1886, the key piece of Wiman's plan, the St. George Terminal, opened; North Shore trains operated between Elm Park and St. George, and East Shore trains operated between St. George and Tottenville.
 In early 1886, in anticipation of the opening of the terminal and the consolidation of operations, the former Staten Island Railway stations from Clifton to Tottenville were upgraded from low-level platforms to high-level platforms to match the platforms on the new lines.
-In mid-1886, the North Shore Branch opened its new terminal at Erastina.
+In mid-1886, the North Shore Branch opened its new terminal at Erastina Place.
 In 1889–1890, a station was built at the South Avenue grade crossing at Arlington as the tracks were extended to the Arthur Kill Bridge.
 At Arlington, trains were reversed for their trip back to St. George.
 Even a few years after its opening, most trains terminated at Erastina.